 What brings you comfort?

-Why this White Bean and Bacon Soup is Great!
+Why We Love This White Bean and Bacon Soup

-- Uses some pretty basic pantry and fridge ingredients, like hearty beans, bacon and veggies
+- The recipe uses some pretty basic pantry and fridge ingredients, like hearty beans, bacon, and veggies.

 Can I Use Canned Beans Instead of Dried?

-These Instant Pot white beans are super easy to prep.
-However, if you want to use canned beans, go for it!
+If you want to use canned beans, go for it!
 It will definitely save time.
-You’ll want about 3 cups of canned beans for this soup (and, if using canned, rinse/drain before using).
+You’ll want about 3 cups of canned beans for this soup (and, if using canned, rinse and drain before using).

 Should you cook this soup in the pressure cooker, I would recommend adding the canned beans at the end of cook time (around the time when you add kale).